mgama1/mgama1.github.io/_posts/2022-8-9-introtomlopssummary.md

 data drift is when the data distribuition changes rather than the relationship of input to output. the perfromance degrades because the model receives data on which it hasn't trained enough.
 > notice : there's a confusion about the terminology across different resources. you might find different definition of each drift type elsewhere
+## Software engineering issues
+the specific application and its requirements define how will the system be deployed
+- does it have to be processed in real time or processed in a batch after all data is received?
+- should it be on the cloud or on an edge device or a browser?
+- how much Compute resources (CPU/GPU/memory) do we need?
+- what is the acceptable latency and how many queries per second are we expecting?
+- should you log all the user data to use it for performence measuring or retrainig your model?
+-